Our No. 1 Tip:

 A Fun Game

-But we acknowledge that snot sucking is not as fun as eating icecream or playing at the park!
+But we acknowledge that snot sucking is not a fun activity.

 No parent likes to see their little one upset, but the Snotty Boss is the quickest way to remove nasal congestion so they can breathe, sleep and feel better.